saisyam/website/content/posts/will-webassembly-takeover-containers-in-future.md

 date: 2023-01-07
 image: /webscraping.jpg
 ---
 [WebAssembly(WASM)](https://webassembly.org/) has the potential to provide a more lightweight and secure execution environment than traditional containers, which could be beneficial for applications that require high performance and security.
-However, it is still relatively early in its development cycle and it is unclear how much traction it will gain in the future.
+However, it is still relatively early in its development cycle, and it is unclear how much traction it will gain in the future.
 But, based on the recent developments happening in this space gives us a feel that WASM will slowly take over containers.

 In this article we will see what developments are happening in this area and which companies are interested in building Microservices using WASM.